 This great metaphor given by Elder Holland struck my very deeply.
 Even while listening to this talk on the less-than-stellar car radio between my sleeping family, the words of this apostle of the Lord struck me to the core.

 Even in the last few months I have heard other similar ideas, that there are no new ideas, only different perspectives, that only I can tell my story.
 But this metaphor really woke me up.
 First, God has created us all to have different voices and different lives.
 Second, the Lord has also given us divine lyrics that we must sing, even when some songs of joy have not yet been sung.
 And third, God asks us to do what only we can–to sing in our own voices.

 As I have mentioned before and alluded to earlier in the post, my story and the words I could share about my story have been a source of motivation and excitement but also fear.
 I have a unique perspective, being an LDS woman who was married and then divorced in my 20s.
-I learned a great deal from it all and was able to healthily heal and find strength through Christ as I sought remarriage.
+I learned a great deal from it all and was able to healthily heal and find strength through Christ as I sought remarriage (to my current husband, Griffin).
 A friend reminded me today of a staggering statistic of the number of single woman in the church (51%).
-We can assume many are never married or widows, but many are also divorced.
+We can assume many have never married or are widows, but many are also divorced.
 While I cannot fully understand what it is like to be divorced after 25 years of marriage, as I was only married for 2 1/2 years, I fully understand the pain that divorce causes and the power the Atonement of Jesus Christ has to heal us.

 I have wanted to begin to share my story and my wisdom about this topic for a while now, but for some reason have been caught up in what I think or the timing I think is correct for my life.
 What Elder Holland has made very clear to me is the power of my voice within the choir of the Gospel of Jesus Christ.